-Scientists have placed the Australian Aborigine almost at the bottom of the scale of humanity.
+Scientists have placed the Australian aborigine almost at the bottom of the scale of humanity.
 Their warrant is the poverty of his technical accomplishment and the level of his culture which is still just a rational degree above that of the animal.
 He knows two seasons, winter and summer.
-He had no science of numbers, and can count to no more than three.
-After that comes two-two, (four), and in the south-west marra (hand) signified five - the rest is vague, "big mob," plenty."
+He has no science of numbers, and can count to no more than three.
+After that comes two-two, four, and in the southwest marra, hand, signified five -- the rest is vague, "big mob, plenty".
 He does not know the facts of birth.
-He knows the child's physical relationship to the woman, if the woman is his.
-If he has wext been away from her for five or ten years, he may believe that all the children she has in the meantime are his own.
-He believes, and so does the woman, that if she sits near a certain rock, or tree, or if the moon, who is a man, looks and winks at her, whether she wants it or not, a baby will come out of the stone or tree or moon and become her own.
-If she is sitting beside a water-hole, and a mountain devil or bandicoot shows up suddenly, the baby she may be unconsciously carrying at the time will "belong to mountain devil or bandicoot."
+He knows the child's physical relationship to the woman, and if the woman is his.
+If he has been away from her for five or ten years, he may believe that all the children she has had in the teantime are his own.
+He believes, and so does the woman, that if she sits near a certain rock, or tree, or if the moon who is a man, looks and winks at her, whether she wants it for not, a baby will come out of the stone or tree or moon and become her own.
+If she is sitting beside a water-hole, and mountain devil or bandicoot shows up suddenly, the baby she may be unconsciously carrying at the time will "belong" to mountain-devil or bandicoot.

-The Aborigines began as communists, and they are dying out as communists, because in all the ages of their existence there has not arisen a man among them strong enough to raise them from the ruck of communism, which still prevails in every detail of their lives.
+The aborigines began as communists, and they are dying out as communists, because in all the ages of their existence there has not arisen a man among them strong enough to raise them from the ruck of communism, which still prevails in every detail of their lives.
 If a man goes hunting, and comes back to camp heavily laden, his game must be divided amongst his stay-at-home fellows, who are all his group relations, even if his woman and his dingoes go hungry in consequence.
 No family stands out from the tribe by virtue or superiority.
 There are no arts and industries.
-No man is ever praised for excellence of workmanship in Weapon or implement, for praise brings evil with it -a curious belief that exists among the people of Southern Ireland to-day, who will praise neither man, woman, child, pig, horse or cow without the supplementary vocation "God bless it!"
-Although there were marriage laws, the munal state forbids exclusive ownership, and a man's tribal brothers may at any time ask or be given the loan of a woman, paying the price for the accommodation.
-Every man is a to his women, otherwise there is no superiority or inferiority among a people as landless and as leaderless as kangaroos.
+No man is ever praised for excellence of workmanship in weapon or implement, for praise brings evil with it - a curious belief that exists among thepeople of Southern Ireland today, who will praise neither man, woman, child, pig, horse or cow without the supplementary invocation "God bless it!"
+Although there were marriage laws, the communal state forbids exclusive ownership, and a man's tribal brothers may at any time ask or be given the loan of a woman, paying the price for the accommodation.
+Every man is a tyrant to his women, otherwise there is no superiority or inferiority among a people as landless and as leaderless as kangaroos.